SAMask127node/FCE-NN/README.md

 ## Code

 Our scripts and code are provided in the repo.
 We provide the loop to perform force coefficient estimation as well as a barebones neural network with correct node configurations.
 However, we recommend this network is substituted with a deeper and more effective network.
 The force coefficient estimator code is in [```fce.py```](https://github.com/ayaanzhaque/FCE-NN/blob/main/fce.py).
+The barebones neural network architecture is provided in [```nn.py```](https://github.com/ayaanzhaque/FCE-NN/blob/main/nn.py).
+The neural network was written in Keras.

 ## Citation